Updated: 03.12.2020, by: Jesper Jakobsen

 Deep linking is enabled by default.
 You can deep link from a message to any other message via buttons, menus or grids.
+It can be disabled under advanced settings on the publish page.

-Deep linking can be disabled under the Advanced settings on the Send page.
 When disabled, the message will only be available for contacts who have received the message or are part of a group to which is has been published.